Rahmteen/address2/instructions.md

     ○ Has no debug logging, TODOs, or FIXMEs
     ○ Has test coverage to ensure quality and safety

+   Bonus points if instructions are for deployments to a distributed cloud infrastructure
   What we look for
     ● Clean code.
 Style we’re looking for: concise but descriptive.
     ● Enough functionality or code to show us your understanding of fundamental